What Are the Pros and Cons of Group and Individual Therapy in Addiction Treatment?You are here:

 An individual therapy session offers a safe, intimate environment where you can discuss your issues without feeling judged.
 The therapist allows you to proceed at your own pace so you don’t feel rushed or pressured.

-What Is the Right Type of Therapy for You?
+What Is the Right Type of Group and Individual Therapy for You?

 Group and individual therapy are available in most addiction treatment facilities.
 To choose the approach that is best for you, consider the cost, your needs and preferences, your need for accountability, and the level of support and interpersonal relationships you require.

 Keep in mind that you don’t have to choose one form of therapy over the other.
 Most programs allow you to participate in both therapies concurrently to ensure the best recovery outcome.

 Contact Design for Change Recovery to Learn More About Group and Individual Therapy